lauravivan/lauravivan/README.md

 💵 Additionally, I’m developing a web system focused on splitting payments between partners.
 The solution helps companies manage partners, services, and charges, allowing them to pay multiple partners in a single transaction.
 The system integrates with a payment API.

 🦊 In my personal projects, I built a portfolio using Notion as a base, leveraging the Vue.js framework.
-I also start small projects to improve my skills in React.js and TypeScript.
+I also started small projects to improve my skills in React.js and TypeScript.

 ## Portfolio
 I've created a Notion-based portfolio to showcase my projects and personal information.